 2. A copy of the Writ and Notice of Suit is delivered to (served) the person or business being sued (the Defendant).
 The Defendant must sign a receipt when the Writ and Notice of Suit is received.
 The receipt is returned to the Plaintiff.

-3. When the Plaintiff receives the receipt, the Plaintiff brings the Writ and Notice of Suit to the court, along with the $75.00 Filing Fee or an Application for Waiver of Fees.
+3. When the Plaintiff receives the receipt, the Plaintiff brings to the court the Writ and Notice of Suit, Statement of Service (JD-CV-123), and filing fee or an Application for Waiver of Fees.